What We Need Are Soul Sisters

 Moms who are courageous and openly share their hearts and struggles.

 Moms who are willing to be “messy”, admit they are FAR from perfect, and share their challenges.

 I call these brave women “soul sisters”.
 These are the women who show up, listen, and walk beside you through the hills and valleys, not only of parenting but life.

 Soul sisters share a desire for meaningful connections.
 They possess a hunger to learn, grow and transform in order to achieve the life and relationships they desire.
 As they give and receive kindness, grace, and compassion together, they increase their capacity to love themselves and others whole-heartedly.

 Eleven years ago, in the middle of a crisis, I stepped out in faith and joined a group of soul sisters.
 In this community, I became more self-aware of my feelings and the behaviors that were keeping me stuck.
 Together we have inspired, strengthened, and reassured one another—holding a higher vision for all we can be.

 I believe that whatever we are going through, our struggles are not in vain.
 Conflict and crisis can be a catalyst for change and an opportunity for growth.
 As much as we might be tempted to run for cover and hide, we are wise to embrace the pain and allow it to do its work so it can positively impact our life.

 No matter what you may be going through, I want you to know that you are not alone.
 I encourage you to reach out to a trustworthy friend and share your struggles.
 You’ll be amazed at what this can do to lighten your load.
 It might even invite another mom to open up and share what she is going through.

 And, please feel free to drop me an email and let me know how MOTTS can better support you!

-There is a wellspring of life, support, encouragement, and hope waiting for you in a community of moms here at MOTTS.
+There is a wellspring of life, support, encouragement, and hope waiting for you in a community of moms here at Moms of Tweens and Teens.